-Community Partnership funds support department staff in assessment of readiness to quit smoking and provision of one-on-one smoking cessation counseling for pregnant women and other members of the public.
+Community Partnership grant funds support department staff in assessment of readiness to quit smoking, provision of one-on-one smoking cessation counseling and Freedom From Smoking Clinics for members of the public.
+In FY07, 8 people received one-on-one counseling and 7 individuals participated in one stop smoking clinic.